“A goal without a plan is just a wish.” - Antoine de Saint-Exupéry, The Little Prince

 When implemented with fidelity, MTSS can be a powerful way to ensure every student gets what they need.
 But committing to this framework can seem complicated, overwhelming, or downright impossible.

 That’s why we’ve outlined the six key components of successful MTSS implementation.
-Whether you are just getting your MTSS off the ground, recommitting to practices after disruption from COVID-19, or wondering where to go next, this guide will help you build and strengthen your district's MTSS.
+Whether you are just getting your MTSS off the ground, recommitting to practices after a disruption, or wondering where to go next, this guide will help you build and strengthen your district's MTSS.

 The 6 Key Components of a Strong MTSS Implementation Plan